anthonyk1225/slate/source/index.html.md

 # Introduction

-Welcome to my API!
-You can access endpoints, which can get information on various users in our database.
+Welcome to the create-node-app API!
+You can access endpoints, which get information on various users in our database.

 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 This API documentation page was created with [Slate](https://github.com/lord/slate).
 Feel free to edit it and use it as a base for your own API's documentation.

-# Authentication
+# Headers

 > When passing in these headers, it should look something like this: